RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 If you remember to do something important that can wait until after the pomodoro, make a note of it and fo back to focusing on studying.

+## Tasks List

+Every evening you should write tasks for the next day.
+1. Start small with a list you know you can do.
+2. Each task should focus on a process and not the product.
+(Ex.
+Tasks like "Read for 1 hour" instead of "Read chapter 1")
+3. Include a start time and a time where you will quit as well!
+4. Eat your biggest frog first

 -----------------------------------------------------------------------------------------------